 Diskless workstations and thin clients are client computers that are connected to a networked server.
 The computer contains the minimum amount of hardware required for the user to interact with the system.
 The server does the "hard work," including booting, storing data, and performing calculations.

-Alternatively referred to as a diskless node, dumb terminal, or dumb terminal, a diskless workstation is a networked computer that provides no local hard disk storage.
+Alternatively called a diskless node, dumb terminal, or dumb terminal, a diskless workstation is a networked computer that provides no local hard disk storage.
 These terminals have a monitor, motherboard, network card, keyboard, and mouse.
 This term also describes any computer with a hard drive, but boots and uses applications from the network.
-This type of computer is often referred to as a hybrid computer or network computer.
+This type of computer is often called a hybrid computer or network computer.

 The thin client was first used in the mid to late 1990s, but the term "thin client" was coined in 1993 by Tim Negris, a VP at Oracle Corporation.
-These very basic computers provide a graphical user interface and input and output for the user.
+These basic computers provide a graphical user interface and input and output for the user.
 Thin clients are not typical computers, but rather a terminal that relies on another computer (usually a server) to supply the operating system and software applications needed by the user.
 Multiple thin clients can connect to one primary system that runs an "instance" of an operating system and software.
-The picture is an example of a thin client from Dell.
-Unlike a diskless workstation, a thin client does very little processing and usually only runs a small client that handles the input and output and basic display.
+The picture shows a thin client from Dell.
+Unlike a diskless workstation, a thin client does little processing and usually only runs a small client that handles the input and output and basic display.

 Why are these computers used?